How we can help

 Complaints are regarded as a positive opportunity to receive direct feedback on a person’s perception of the quality of a service and more importantly, as an opportunity for us to learn how services could be improved.
 A complaint should usually be made as soon as possible after the event and within 12 months of the date when you became aware of the issue.

 Our Patient Relations Team would encourage you to take the time to make telephone contact on: 01905 681517 so that all options to resolve your complaint can be explored with you.
-However, you may not wish to speak to the team so if this is the case you can write to our Chief Executive or our Patient Relations Team and their details are here.
+However, you may not wish to speak to the team so if this is the case you can write to our Chief Executive or our Patient Relations Team.

 If a formal complaint is pursued we will appoint an investigating officer to look into the issues you have raised.
 We aim to respond to you within 25 working days, however there are times when we may need longer and we will contact you to agree an extension to the timescale.
 At the conclusion of our investigations we will write to you and provide you with an explanation of events and an apology if we need to.